BorisKamen/Credit-Risk-Modeling/README.md

 # A Complete Cycle of Credit Risk Modelling

-As a Data Science project, We aim to use data science techniques to model three important notions in Credit risk management :
+As a Machine learning project, We aim to use data science techniques to model three important notions in Credit risk management :
 Probability of Default (PD), Loss Given Default (LGD) and Exposure at Default (EAD).

-The data set used for this purpose, is a <b>portofolio of 466285 loans</b> open-source data (on Kaggle) and our purpose is to build models that are compliant with Basel II and Basel III regulations.
+The data set used for this purpose, is a <b>portofolio of 466285 loans</b> open-source data (on Kaggle) and our purpose is to build models that are compliant with Basel II and Basel III Bank's regulations.

+The Data set is well describe in the DataPreparation file !!!
+And there is a link to download it.

-We at the end of this work, compute the <b>Expected Loss (EL)</b> and the <b>Regulatory Capital </b> (F- IRB) that will be expected by the regulations for this portfolio.
+At the end of this work, we compute the <b>Expected Loss (EL)</b> and the <b>Regulatory Capital (F- IRB) </b>  that will be expected by the regulations for this loans portfolio.

 The main Data Science techniques used in this project are :